Clyde (Vic.)

 Clyde has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence local performance.
-AreaSearch identified 57 projects potentially impacting the area.
-Key projects include Oak Grove, Levande Selandra Rise Retirement Village, Springleaf Avenue Recreation Reserve (Springleaf Active Open Space Development), and Casey Fields South Residential.
-The following list details those most relevant:.
+Infrastructure changes significantly influence a region's performance.
+AreaSearch identified 57 projects potentially impacting this area.
+Notable projects include Oak Grove, Levande Selandra Rise Retirement Village, Springleaf Avenue Recreation Reserve (Springleaf Active Open Space Development), and Casey Fields South Residential.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.